stellar/helm-charts/charts/horizon/README.md

 # Stellar Horizon Helm Chart

-Please note that this chart is not complete yet and should not be used for production deployments.

 The chart can deploy ingesting horizon pod and, optionally, dedicated non-ingesting pod(s).
 By default horizon will be connected to the TESTNET network.